JSONMartin/codingChallenges/readme.md

 This repo chronicles my journey to mastery through programming every day.

 The best habit I probably picked up during my time at HackReactor was the concept of "Toy Problems".
-In continuing with that tradition, I'm constantly sharpening the saw through coding every day, rain or shine (except my one Screen Free day on the weekends).
+In continuing with that tradition of deliberate practice, I'm constantly sharpening the saw through coding every day, rain or shine (except my one Screen Free day on the weekends).

 Here, I tackle a variety of coding and algorithmic challenges from various sources, including CodeWars, HackerRank, and a variety of other books and sources all over the internet.
 While I'm